cferdinandi/kraken/README.md

 Getting started with Kraken is really easy.
 [View the online tutorial](http://cferdinandi.github.com/kraken/).

 ## Get Involved
 Kraken is an open-source project.
-If you build an add-on, fix a bug, or figure out a better way to do something, let me know!
+[Learn how you can get involved.](http://cferdinandi.github.io/kraken/get-involved.html)

 ## Changelog
 * 6/2/2013